snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 #### What you will build

-An example Ecommerce Dashboard with Streamlit
+An example E-commerce Dashboard with Streamlit

 {{< tabs groupId="dashboard_images" >}}